irvanggtq/ML-Linear-Regression-and-Time-Series-Forecasting/README.md

 # Cross Validation
 Cross-validation (CV) is a technique used to assess a machine learning model and test its performance (or accuracy).
 It involves reserving a specific sample of a dataset on which the model isn't trained.
 Later on, the model is tested on this sample to evaluate it.
 Cross-validation is used to protect a model from overfitting, especially if the amount of data available is limited.
 It's also known as rotation estimation or out-of-sample testing and is mainly used in settings where the model's target is prediction.

+# Hyperparameter Tuning
+There is a list of different machine learning models.
+They all are different in some way or the other, but what makes them different is nothing but input parameters for the model.
+These input parameters are named as Hyperparameters.
+These hyperparameters will define the architecture of the model, and the best part about these is that you get a choice to select these for your model.
+Of course, you must select from a specific list of hyperparameters for a given model as it varies from model to model.

+Often, we are not aware of optimal values for hyperparameters which would generate the best model output.
+So, what we tell the model is to explore and select the optimal model architecture automatically.
+This selection procedure for hyperparameter is known as Hyperparameter Tuning.

 # Evaluate Model
 -	One way to evaluate models is to use MAPE
 -	The Mean Absolute Percentage Error (MAPE) can be used in machine learning to measure the accuracy of a model.